-- 3a) Regularly review and promote guidelines for STI and HIV testing for primary health care services. - 3b) Develop guidance on anal cancer screening for gay, bisexual and other men who have sex with men living with HIV. - 3c) Develop and promote continuing medical education (CME) accredited national training and education for the primary health care sector on testing, screening and linkage to care to ensure: - provision of comprehensive HIV and STI screening for gay, bisexual and other men who have sex with men, especially if they are accessing PrEP - HIV testing is offered to people with clinical presentation suggestive of HIV infection or with indicator conditions, including to people who do not belong to populations that are identified at higher risk of HIV - appropriate links to treatment and support for people newly diagnosed with HIV, including education about 'undetectable equals untransmissible' (U=U, ASHM 2020) and the rights of people living with HIV. - 3d) Develop and promote workforce training and guidance to primary health care services and sexual health clinics to improve contact tracing and partner notification for people who are newly diagnosed with HIV and those who do not have viral suppression.
-Community organisations and people living with HIV must be meaningfully involved in the process of developing training and guidance. - 3e) Work with community organisations to develop and promote workforce guidance and training to improve the Rainbow friendliness of primary care services, including for gay, bisexual and other men who have sex with men and transgender and non-binary people. - 3f) Work with Māori health organisations to develop and promote workforce training and guidance to improve the cultural competency of primary health care services and increase access to testing for Māori at risk of acquiring HIV. - 3g) Work with local providers to support regular clinical audits to identify and understand the experiences of people living with HIV who have poor treatment outcomes and identify opportunities for improvement. - 3h) Work with the New Zealand College of Midwives to develop national guidance and training for Lead Maternity Carers (LMCs) and midwives on providing appropriate care and advice to women living with HIV.
+- 3a) Regularly review and promote guidelines for STI and HIV testing for primary health care services. - 3b) Develop guidance on anal cancer screening for gay, bisexual and other men who have sex with men living with HIV. - 3c) Develop and promote continuing medical education (CME) accredited national training and education for the primary health care sector on testing, screening and linkage to care to ensure: - provision of comprehensive HIV and STI screening for gay, bisexual and other men who have sex with men, especially if they are accessing PrEP - HIV testing is offered to people with clinical presentation suggestive of HIV infection or with indicator conditions, including to people who are not identified as being at higher risk of HIV - appropriate links to treatment and support for people newly diagnosed with HIV, including education about U=U and the rights of people living with HIV. - 3d) Develop and promote workforce training and guidance to primary health care services and sexual health clinics to improve contact tracing and partner notification for people who are newly diagnosed with HIV and those who do not have viral suppression.
+Community organisations and people living with HIV must be meaningfully involved in the process of developing training and guidance. - 3e) Work with community organisations to develop and promote workforce guidance and training to improve the Rainbow friendliness of health care services, including for gay, bisexual and other men who have sex with men and transgender and non-binary people. - 3f) Work with Māori health organisations to develop and promote workforce training and guidance to improve the cultural competency of primary health care services and increase access to testing for Māori at risk of acquiring HIV. - 3g) Work with local providers to support regular clinical audits to identify and understand the experiences of people living with HIV who have poor treatment outcomes and identify opportunities for improvement.

+3h) Work with the New Zealand College of Midwives to develop national guidance and training for Lead Maternity Carers (LMCs) and midwives to maximise HIV screening and maintain elimination of mother-to-child transmission.